daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 Your robotic creations do as they are commanded.

 {{< hint info >}}
-The word “robot” is used in this focus, though the robot you create might look very different from one created by someone else, depending on the genre.
-Steampunk robots, organic robots, or even magical golems are all feasible “robots.”
+The word "robot" is used in this focus, though the robot you create might look very different from one created by someone else, depending on the genre.
+Steampunk robots, organic robots, or even magical golems are all feasible "robots."
 {{< /hint >}}

 * Tier 1: Robot Assistant